The Good Place

 The Good Place is an American fantasy-comedy television series created by Michael Schur for NBC.
 The series premiered on September 19, 2016, and concluded on January 30, 2020, after four seasons consisting of 53 episodes.

 Although the plot evolves significantly over the course of the series, the initial premise of the series follows Eleanor Shellstrop (Kristen Bell), a dead woman who is placed in the "Good Place", a Heaven-esque utopia designed and supervised by afterlife "architect" Michael (Ted Danson).
 However, Eleanor knows that she does not deserve it, and she attempts to avoid being found out and sent to the hell-like "Bad Place" by hiding her morally imperfect past behavior while trying to become a more ethical person.
 William Jackson Harper, Jameela Jamil, and Manny Jacinto co-star as other residents of the Good Place, with D'Arcy Carden as Janet, an advanced artificial being who assists the residents.
+Over the course of the series, Eleanor and the others learn lessons in ethics that shift their perspectives and influence their choices.

 The Good Place received critical acclaim for its originality, writing, acting, setting, and tone.
 Its plot twists were particularly praised, as were the show's exploration and creative use of ethics and philosophy.
 Among its accolades, the series received a Peabody Award and four Hugo Awards for Best Dramatic Presentation, Short Form.
 It was nominated for 14 Primetime Emmy Awards, including Outstanding Comedy Series for its last two seasons.